Healthcare Professionals: How to Educate a Patient

 Educate yourself and other healthcare professionals on the donation process and its incredible impact, with our healthcare worker educational packet.

-Learn more about this one-year guaranteed acceptance program for terminally-ill patients, or anyone under hospice or palliative care.
+Learn more about this priority consideration for acceptance at the time of passing for terminally-ill patients, or anyone under hospice or palliative care.

 Request additional training and education about Science Care and body donation to science for your organization.

 Science Care is always seeking feedback from healthcare professionals.
 We value your opinion!

 Who We Work With and the Impact of Our Program

 Science Care was the first donate-your-body-to-science program accredited by the American Association of Tissue Banks.
 As the industry leader, we continue to establish standards that protect our donors, their loved ones, our clients, and our communities.

 To help educate the community on the options of donation to science, Science Care partners with many kinds of organizations:

 - Skilled nursing care facilities

 - Funeral homes